 Bright Stars of Bethlehem In an environment of heightened violence, the Bright Stars Program focuses on creating opportunities for children, youth and adults to express their joys and fears, thoughts and visions through life-giving involvement in arts and recreation.
 Young people growing up surrounded by a concrete wall often see these walls as limiting their future.
 The Bright Stars Program creates hope for a brighter future.
 The visionary founder of the Bright Stars Program is Mitri Raheb, pastor of Christmas Lutheran Church in Bethlehem, who says: “I went through (the violence), but I don’t want that for my children….
 Here, with us, we have a strong focus on grace.
 Christ has already done the big job; now we can do the little jobs.” www.brightstarsbethlehem.org

 Calvary Latino Ministry, Washington, D.C.
-Besides leading a worshiping community comprised of Latinos and Latinas whose origins span the American continent, Edgar Palacios coordinates an expansive program of assistance and empowerment to members of Washington’s ever-growing Latin American immigrant community.
-He is also associate pastor for Christian education at Calvary Baptist Church, a dynamic congregation in the heart of the nation’s capital.
+Besides leading a worshiping community comprised of Latinos and Latinas whose origins span the American continent, Calvary Baptist Church coordinates an expansive program of assistance and empowerment to members of Washington’s ever-growing Latin American immigrant community.
 Among the services offered by the Latino Community Outreach is a holistic health project for women, as well as ESL classes and legal counsel. calvarydc.org

 Emmaus House, Raleigh, N.C.
 Men with substance abuse problems comprise much of Raleigh’s homeless population.
 Thanks to Emmaus House, seven of these men are offered transitional housing in a drug-free environment and long-term assistance to get them back on their feet.
 All of the men have jobs and must meet specific requirements, including paying a portion of their room and board and attending weekly substance abuse meetings.